 The connoisseur's trick for properly using incense charcoal is to fully ignite your charcoal and allow it to burn down for between 5 to 15 minutes or until a ¼ - ⅓ inch layer of ash has formed on top of the surface.
 Then place your incense on top of the charcoal.
 This will give you just the right heat buffer between your incense and the red-hot ember to slow its burning and give you a much more enjoyable fragrant experience.

 This slower, time-released method reduces the chances of burning your incense and allows for a more untainted full-bodied aroma.
 It also helps reduce the amount of smoke released compared to the most common method of immediately placing incense on a freshly ignited charcoal.
-This method is the hottest of the 3 we’ll outline and can still release some smoke.
+This method requires the use of an incense burner and is the hottest of the 3 we’ll outline, it can still release some smoke.
 The next 2 methods, however, can be smokeless.

 - There are two main types of incense charcoal - self-igniting hookah charcoal and natural hookah or incense charcoal.
 While self-igniting charcoal is easy to find and use, they contain chemicals like saltpeter to help them ignite with the touch of a flame, which taints the aroma of an incense and can be a risk to your health over the long term.